 Landscape photographer Ansel Adams wrote in a letter to his future wife:

 I don’t think I’ve ever related to anything more in my life.
-But the same could also be said in reverse, of how much I miss music when I’m not around it.

 This is a hitchhiker’s guide to getting stranded - literally and figuratively.
 Stranded in one system of thought, stranded on the side of the road for three hours, or stranded for months in a city I intended to leave in a week.